nmarus/socket2me/README.md

 # Socket2me
 Socket2me is a client/server framework for the forwarding of internet requests to application that do not have inbound internet connectivity.
 This does not support replying to those requests with anything other than a 200/OK.
 The primary use case is for relaying webhooks to services that do not have inbound internet access (i.e behind a NAT firewall).
-However, other many other use cases are possible when there is only a need for one way exchange of data.
-For example, web forms, impage uploading, etc.
+However, many other use cases are possible when there is only a need for one way exchange of data.
+For example, web forms, image uploading, etc.

 ###### Topology
 socket2me-client --> || nat || --> socket2me-server <-- inbound get/post request